 Step 2: Identify a Good Chart Pattern

 This step is sometimes easier said than done.
 What one person thinks is a good chart, another person may think the opposite.
-We look for classic candlestick chart patterns such as triangles (descending, ascending, symmetrical), bull flags/pennants, cup & handle, inverse head & shoulder, and more.
+We look for classic candlestick chart patterns such as triangles (descending, ascending, symmetrical), bull flags/pennants, cup & handles, inverse head & shoulders, engulfing candles, and more.
 Here's an example of what we look for.

 Step 3: Combine Volume Analysis With Chart Analysis For Confirmation

-As you can see, the range was getting tighter before breaking out.
+As you can see in the chart above, the range was getting tighter before breaking out.
 We also noted the volume patterns prior to the breakout.
 The stock was on a nice uptrend prior to consolidating into the triangle.
 As the stock was running up before the triangle formed, the volume was relatively high, rising, all on green days.

 When it started to pull back, the volume began to drop off as you can see indicated in the chart.
 The consolidation period was on low volume which is exactly what you want.
 A low volume pull back/consolidation shows that the selling pressure is most likely some profit taking rather than the beginning of a big sell off.